Crank That (Soulja Boy)

-"Crank That (Soulja Boy)" is the debut single by American rapper Soulja Boy Tell'em.
+"Crank That (Soulja Boy)" is the debut single by American rapper Soulja Boy Tell 'Em.
 It served as the lead single from his debut studio album, souljaboytellem.com (2007) and accompanies the Soulja Boy dance.
 The song is recognized by its looping steelpan riff.
 It caused what has been called "the biggest dance fad since the Macarena", with an instructional YouTube video for the dance surpassing 27 million views by early 2008.

 "Crank That (Soulja Boy)" spent seven weeks at number one on the U.S. Billboard Hot 100 in the fall of 2007, and was the number 21 on the Rolling Stone magazine's list of the 100 Best Songs of 2007.
 The song received a nomination for a Grammy Award for Best Rap Song at the 50th Grammy Awards but lost to Kanye West's song "Good Life".
 On January 6, 2008, it became the first song ever to sell 3 million digital copies in the US.
 In 2009 it was named the 23rd most successful song of the 2000s on the Billboard Hot 100 Songs of the Decade.
 It had sold 5,080,000 downloads in the US by February 2014.

-Outside of the United States, "Crank That (Soulja Boy)" peaked within the top ten of the charts in Australia, Belgium, Canada, New Zealand, and the United Kingdom.
+Outside of the United States, "Crank That (Soulja Boy)" peaked within the top ten of the charts in Australia, Canada, New Zealand, and the United Kingdom.